 Becoming a scientist…watch lectures at Khan Academy or enroll in an introductory class.

-7. Many researchers believe that it takes 10,000 hours to master any complex skill, so what can you imagine doing for that many hours?
-I can hear the Renaissance people screaming in horror at this one, so be reassured that this guideline is meant to be helpful, not oppressive.
-If you don’t want to do just one thing and become very specialized, you can choose to remain a generalist; specialization is for people who want to be virtuosos in a specific discipline.
+7. Many researchers believe it takes 10,000 hours to master any complex skill, so what can you imagine doing for that many hours?
+I can hear the Renaissance people screaming in horror at this one, but I intend this guideline to be helpful, not oppressive.
+If you can feel in your soul that you should be a generalist, be one.
+But if the thought of being a virtuoso in a focused area appeals to you, pursue that route.

 8. Your childhood is a good place to look for clues about your strengths.
 When you were in elementary school, what did you gravitate toward doing?
 What compliments did you receive from teachers?
 What contests did you win?

-9. Here’s a warning about the strategy in #8: Be careful that you don’t mistake genetic blessing as a sign that you are meant to do something.
-Some of the unhappiest people I know are those who were naturally gifted at something from a young age, so they were pressured into pursuing a particular path that doesn’t feel satisfying to them at all.
-I appreciate the advice Marcus Buckingham gives when he says that something is truly a strength only if practicing it motivates a person to do more.
-If a strength feels like a golden handcuff, it isn’t truly a strength.
+9. Here’s a warning about the strategy in #8: Be careful that you don’t mistake genetic blessing as a sign that you should choose a path that aligns with the area of strength.
+Don’t feel pressured to use a natural gift if using that talent is unsatisfying.
+I appreciate the advice Marcus Buckingham gives when he says that something is a true strength only if practicing it motivates a person to do more.
+If a strength feels like a golden handcuff, it isn’t a strength.
 Satisfaction lies in using strengths that are congruent with one’s values, interests, and temperament, too.